Find out which countries are welcoming US tourists back - KRDO

 Ecuador

-Ecuador requires US travelers to present proof of a negative Covid-19 PCR test taken within 10 days of arrival to avoid quarantine.
+UPDATE: Ecuador requires US travelers to present proof of a negative Covid-19 PCR test taken within 10 days of arrival to avoid quarantine.
 Testing is available for those who don’t arrive with a negative result.
 You must quarantine at an approved facility while waiting for results.
-The Galapagos Islands require additional entry requirements.
+The US Embassy suggests you advise a lab that you need test results within 72 hours for your return flight to the US.
+The Galapagos Islands have additional entry requirements.
 Click for details on those.

 Egypt

-Note: UPDATE: This British territory in the Caribbean is accepting US visitors.
-You must be preapproved; click here to start the process and read up on extensive Covid-19 testing requirements, including the specific type of test you must get, as well as mandatory quarantine and insurance.
-The US Embassy warns test results might take longer than 72 hours to receive.
-UPDATE: US travelers 12 and older to Antigua and Barbuda arriving by air must present a negative Covid-19-RT-PCR (real time polymerase chain reaction) test result, using a nasopharyngeal or oropharyngeal swab.
-It must be taken within seven days of the flight, according to the country’s tourism website.